• Skip to primary navigation

 • Cut boneless chicken thigh in 1 inch pieces and place in a bowl.
 Add sake, soy sauce, white pepper, minced garlic, and minced ginger to the chicken and mix well.

-• In a plate, place all purpose flour on one side and potato starch on the other side.
-Coat the chicken in flour, then potato starch.
-Make sure all the sides are well coated.
+• Add all purpose flour to the chicken and mix well.
+Then, coat the chicken in potato starch.
+Make sure all the chicken is well coated.

-• In a pot, add 4 cups of vegetable oil and heat the oil until 350 degrees Fahrenheit.
-Then, place the chicken in the oil and fry for 7-9 minutes.
-When the chicken is done, it should be a golden color and float to the top.
+• In a pot, add 1-2 cups of canola oil and heat the oil until 350 degrees Fahrenheit.
+Then, place the chicken in the oil and fry for 5-6 minutes until golden brown.

-• To make the sauce, mix kewpie mayo with garlic, yuzu paste, and togarashi.
-Dip karaage in the best dipping sauce and you won't regret it!
+• To make the sauce, mix kewpie mayo with sriracha hot sauce, sesame oil and togarashi.
+Serve the chicken with some freshly squeezed lemon & dip karaage in the sriracha mayo dipping sauce for extra flavor!

 Video